-The USGS "Bedrock and Engineering Geologic Maps of New York County and Parts of Kings and Queens Counties, New York, and Parts of Bergen and Hudson Counties, New Jersey" indicate the bedrock underlying the Sites is part of the Hartland Formation, a mica-schist and quartz feldspar granulite.
-Bedrock has not been encountered in any of the on-site investigations reviewed by HRP.
-Bedrock is overlain by unconsolidated coastal plain deposits belonging to the Upper Cretaceous Monmouth Group, Matawan Group, and Magothy Formation which consist of silty clay, glauconitic sandy clay, sand, and gravel (Fisher et al.,1970).
-According to the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Web Soil Survey, the Site and surrounding area are mapped as Urban Land.
+The United States Geological Survey (USGS) "Bedrock and Engineering Geologic Maps of New York County and Parts of Kings and Queens Counties, New York, and Parts of Bergen and Hudson Counties, New Jersey" indicate the bedrock underlying the Site is part of the Hartland Formation, a mica-schist and quartz feldspar granulite.
+Bedrock is overlain by unconsolidated till moraine deposits belonging to the Upper Cretaceous Monmouth Group, Matawan Group, and Magothy Formation and consisting of silty clay, glauconitic sandy clay, sand, and gravel (Fisher et al., 1970).
+Bedrock has not been encountered in any on-site investigations conducted to date.